omarfaruqe/CSE3111/DesignPatternsAssignment.md

 ### Refreshing Your Mindset

 The pattern name *Visitor* is often misleading.
-People may think *Visitor Design Pattern* has something to do with visitation or iteration.
+People may think *Visitor Design Pattern* has something to do with visitation or iteration[1].
 But it is not.
 From Design Patterns,

 > Visitor lets you define a new operation without changing the classes of the elements on which it operates.